gecrooks/modern-python-template/README.md

   - mypy
   - sphinx-build -M html docs docs/_build
 ```
 Note that these tests are picky.
-Not only must the unit tests pass, but test coverage must be 100%, the code must delinted and properly typed, and the docs have to build without error.
+Not only must the unit tests pass, but test coverage must be 100%, the code must be delinted and properly typed, and the docs have to build without error.

 Let's add, commit, and push our changes.
 ```